 - My Deposits

-If you require a UK-based guarantor in order to secure accommodation and do not have one, Housing Hand can act as your guarantor.
+Housing Hand can act as your guarantor if you require one.
 Please note there is a charge for this service.

 Broadband Genie is a comparison website featuring the best student deals.